raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ---
 ### Hardware

-+ Raspberry Pi
++ A Raspberry Pi
-+ Sense HAT
++ A Sense HAT

 ### Software

-You will need the Astro Pi 2018 version of Raspbian which already includes the following software packages:
+You will need the Astro Pi 2018 version of Raspbian, which already includes the following software packages:

 + Python 3
-+ Sense HAT for Python
++ `SenseHat` Python library
-+ ephem python library
++ `ephem` Python library
-+ logzero python library
++ `logzero` Python library

-For testing, you should use the Flight OS version of Raspbian.
+For final testing, you should use the Flight OS version of Raspbian.
 This is a special build of the Raspbian operating system, optimised to run on the ISS Astro Pis.
-It does not include any X-Windows or GUI applications and is *"command line"* only, so is not really a useful platform for actually writing your code and developing on.
-However, you should test your experiment using this version prior to submitting your entry.
+It does not include any X-Windows or GUI applications and is "command line only", so it's not a useful platform to create your program on.
+However, you should definitely test your experiment using this version before you submit your entry to ensure that it runs without errors.

-### Additional Resources
+### Additional resources

-+ If you want to, you can [make a 3D printed flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case){:target="_blank"}, and use this for even more realistic testing of the onboard ISS experience.
-However this is not a requirement and you can enter Mission Space Lab without building a replica Flight Case.
++ If you want to, you can [make a 3D-printed flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case){:target="_blank"}, and use this to even more closely simulate the ISS environment for more realistic testing.
+However, this is not a requirement, and you can take part in Mission Space Lab without building a replica flight case.

 --- /collapse ---